MathOnco/Mistic/Readme.md

 # Mistic: image tSNE visualizer

 This is a Python tool using the Bokeh library to view multiple multiplex images simultaneously.
-The code has been tested on 7-panel Vectra TIFF, 32- & 64-panel CODEX TIFF, 16-panel CODEX QPTIFF and 44-panel t-CyCIF TIFF images.
+The code has been tested on 7-panel Vectra TIFF, 32- & 64-panel CODEX TIFF, 16-panel CODEX QPTIFF, 4-panel CyCIF TIFF, and 44-panel t-CyCIF TIFF images.

 Mistic's GUI with user inputs is shown below: